 Each execution of an import that results in a lookup error generates a unique error file (differentiated by a date/time stamp).
-These error files are not automatically deleted; you must manually delete them when you are finished investigating the error.
+The error files are automatically deleted after 15 days.
+The number of days that the error files are retained is customizable using the system configuration setting ImportErrorsDocumentRetentionDays.